 When you have the Online Bible on your desktop it is possible to import some of the modules (specifically Bible translations and commentaries) from the desktop to tablet or smartphone.
 The available options vary depending whether you have a DVD which required material to be unlocked (with unlock codes).
 This article assumes that is the case.
 If it is not the case, so the material on the DVD is unlocked, there is an easier alternative, athough with solution described below will also work.
 Please raise a ticket (top right of this screen) for the easier solution.

 Before being able to start, please see the prerequisites:

 - Due to the restrictions of importing data on Apple equipment this solution does not work on iPad and iPhone devices.

 - To be able to export modules from the desktop you must have version 4.34 (or higher) of the Online Bible on the desktop.

 - You will need to purchase the option "Load modules from the PC version".
 In some countries you can have an annual subscription to the Online Bible.
 In that case this additional module need not be purchased separately.

 - This solution does not work for all books.
 It only works for complied modules (so you cannot copy your own Notes).
 It works for Bibles, Lexicons, and Dictionaries.
-But it does not work for all books, specifically also not for Map and Library modules.
+It also works for most modules of type Book, but not e.g. for the Atlas and Library modules.